 Dangers of Using Oxycodone Potentiators

-If you’ve ever listened closely to prescription drug commercials, they often include warnings regarding mixing grapefruit juice with the medicine.
-You may wonder why that is, and it’s because grapefruit juice is a potentiator.
+If you’ve ever listened closely to prescription drug commercials, they often include warnings regarding mixing grapefruit juice with certain medicines.
+You may wonder why that is, and it’s because grapefruit juice contains a chemical called a potentiator.

 Below is an overview of what potentiators are in general, and also the dangers of using oxycodone potentiators.